Master Subscription Agreement

 c.
 Taxes.
 Unless otherwise stated in this Agreement, or the Service Order, no Fees on the Service Order include any taxes.
 Customer is responsible for any applicable taxes, which will be determined based on the laws and regulations of the taxing authority(ies) governing the Ship To Address provided by the Customer on a Service Order, unless Customer provides Siteimprove with a timely and valid tax exemption certificate.

-b.
+a.
 Nondisclosure Obligations.
-Receiving Party and its Representatives will: (i) maintain in confidence any Confidential Information; (ii) use its best endeavors to protect Confidential Information in accordance with the same degree of care with which it protects its own Confidential Information; and (iii) solely disclose Confidential Information to its employees and representatives who need access for purposes consistent with this Agreement or Service Order; and (iv) not disclose the other party’s Confidential Information to any third party, except in response to a valid order by a court or other governmental body or as required by law.
+Receiving Party and its representatives will: (i) maintain in confidence any Confidential Information; (ii) use its best endeavors to protect Confidential Information in accordance with the same degree of care with which it protects its own Confidential Information; and (iii) solely disclose Confidential Information to its employees and representatives who need access for purposes consistent with this Agreement or Service Order; and (iv) not disclose the other party’s Confidential Information to any third party, except in response to a valid order by a court or other governmental body or as required by law.
 The receiving party will promptly give notice to the disclosing party of any disclosure of the other party’s Confidential Information.

-c.
+b.
 Ownership and Return of Confidential Information.
 All Confidential Information of Disclosing Party will remain the property of Disclosing Party.
 Upon written request of Disclosing Party, Recipient shall destroy or return to Disclosing Party all Confidential Information.
 However, Receiving Party will not be required to erase any Confidential Information of the Disclosing Party stored electronically as part of an archival back-up system maintained in the ordinary course of business.
 In the event of disclosure of confidential information to a third party in default of the provisions of this section 5, the defaulting party will use reasonable efforts to assist the Disclosing Party in recovering and preventing such third party from using, selling, disclosing or otherwise disposing of such confidential information.
 The obligations in this section 5 shall survive the termination of this Agreement and any Service Order concluded.

 a.
 GDPR - General Data Protection Regulation.
 The Services are designed and developed to collect and process customers’ website content and certain operational data in relation thereto.
 Any personal data processed by Siteimprove when performing the Services is processed according to the Customer’s instructions and on its behalf.
 In this regard, Customer is deemed to be “Data Controller” and Siteimprove is “Data Processor”.
 Where applicable, Customer is responsible for entering into a Data Processing Agreement (“DPA”) with Siteimprove which lives up to any then-current legal standards.
 If the use of the Services on Non-Public Websites and/or websites that contain special categories of personal data has been agreed upon, the Customer ensures that the DPA reflects the processing of non-public and/or special categories of personal data.
-If Customer has not facilitated a DPA to be signed on the day that Customer begins to use the Services, the parties are deemed to have entered into Siteimprove’s standard DPA available at: https://siteimprove.com/privacy/dpa/.
+If Customer has not facilitated a DPA to be signed on the day that Customer begins to use the Services, the parties are deemed to have entered into Siteimprove’s standard DPA available at: https://www.siteimprove.com/privacy/dpa/.

 b.
 CCPA - California Consumer Privacy Act.
 With respect to obligations to consumers under the California Consumer Privacy Act where applicable, Customer is a “business” and Siteimprove is a “service provider” (as such terms are defined in the CCPA) and each party will be responsible for its respective obligations under the CCPA, as applicable to the Agreement.
-If Customer has not facilitated a DPA to be signed on the day that Customer begins to use the Services, the Parties are deemed to have entered into Siteimprove’s standard CCPA DPA available at: https://siteimprove.com/privacy/dpa/.
+If Customer has not facilitated a DPA to be signed on the day that Customer begins to use the Services, the Parties are deemed to have entered into Siteimprove’s standard CCPA Addendum available at: https://www.siteimprove.com/privacy/dpa/.

 c.
 Data Processing of Users and Customer Contacts.
 Other than the processing of Customer’s data under Section 6(a) and 6(b), Siteimprove collects some general usage and contact information about the users of Siteimprove’s services and other contact persons provided by Customer, such as the names and emails of the Siteimprove users, for internal necessary purposes such as customer identification, invoicing, support and sharing information about Siteimprove products to Customer.
-A detailed description of how Siteimprove processes Customer’s data under this section is available at: https://siteimprove.com/privacy/privacy-policy/.
+A detailed description of how Siteimprove processes Customer’s data under this section is available at: https://www.siteimprove.com/privacy/privacy-policy/.
 In this regard, Siteimprove will be the data controller under GDPR and business under CCPA and the Customer acknowledges and agrees that general customer and user information will be collected for Siteimprove’s internal use.
 The Customer has the right to access, correct, modify and erase any personal data provided by the Customer to Siteimprove.
 To exercise these rights, contact email@example.com.

 7. IPR and data ownership

 a.
 Ownership.
-Siteimprove owns and shall remain the sole owner of all intellectual property vested in the Services created prior to or during the performance by the parties of this Agreement.
+Siteimprove owns and shall remain the sole owner of all intellectual property vested in the Software Services created prior to or during the performance by the parties of this Agreement.
 This ownership right includes any inventions, patents, utility model rights, copyrights, design rights, mask works, trademark rights, or knowhow, whether registered or not.

 b.
 Customer Owned Data.
-All data provided to Siteimprove through the use of the Services (“Customer Data”) is and shall remain Customer property.
+All Customer Data is and shall remain Customer property.
 Siteimprove does not resell any Customer Data.
 To enable Siteimprove to provide Customer with the Services, and subject to this Agreement, Customer hereby grants to Siteimprove a non-exclusive right to use and process Customer Data provided by Customer solely in connection with Siteimprove’s operation of the Services.

 c.
 Aggregated Anonymous Data.
 Customer acknowledges and agrees that Siteimprove will have the right to obtain or generate and aggregate technical and other data about Customer’s use of the Services excluding any personally identifiable with respect to Customer (“Aggregated Anonymous Data”).
 Siteimprove owns Aggregated Anonymous Data and may use this to analyze, improve, support and operate the Services and otherwise for any business purpose, during and after the term of this Agreement.
 For clarity, this Section 7(c) does not give Siteimprove the right to identify Customer as the source of any Aggregated Anonymous Data.